 - March 7, 2019 - Added options to the support mechanisms such as allowing Remote Control (to allow for better troubleshooting and debugging by the support team).
 Safe Mode was also added, which disabled any plugins which could be interfering with the correct function of the site.

-We can't have a full Divi review without finding something which could be improved - because we wouldn't be factual.
+We can't have a full Elegant Themes Divi review without finding something which could be improved - because we wouldn't be factual.
 We like to tell it like it is.

-The article talks about how, because of shortcodes, choosing another template someday, might just be a problem for this pagebuilder users.
-The theme/pagebuilder inserts shortcodes into your articles.
+The article discusses how, because of shortcodes, choosing another template someday, might just be a problem for Divi builder users.
+The theme/page builder inserts shortcodes into your articles.
 If you switch away from it, the shortcodes are going to be embedded in the content.
-And then, you would have to spend hours together to clean up the mess and begin afresh.
+This makes it harder to move to another theme or page builder.

-But then, there is also this refutation, which has an answer to throw back at Chris Lema.
-Brought out by Elegant Themes itself, the article talks about how you can overcome the drawbacks that Chris Lema has mentioned in his article.
+But then, there is also this refutation, an answer to the article by Chris Lema.
+This article by the Elegant Themes team shared methods of how you can overcome the drawbacks that Chris Lema has mentioned in his article.

 Divi vs Avada